jruales/Reading-List-2017/README.md

 * Harry Potter e la pietra filosofale by J. K. Rowling {Personally recommended by H.M. in 2015.
 While recommended in English, I'll read it in Italian to practice the language}

 ### Non-Fiction -- Instructive
-* [100% done] Learning React by Kirupa Chinnathambi
+* [100% done on 8 April 2017] Learning React by Kirupa Chinnathambi
 * [48% done] The Design of Everyday Things by Donald ("Don") Norman {Recommended on Coursera's HCI course I took several years ago}
 * [35% done] How To Win Friends and Influence People by Dale Carnegie {Personally recommended by M.Y. in 2015}
 * Rocket Surgery Made Easy by Steve Krug {Probably advertised within "Don't Make Me Think"}